 Who Should Get the Vaccine and When?

-CDC advises routine annual influenza vaccinations for all persons aged ≥6 months who do not have contraindications.
+CDC advises routine annual influenza vaccinations for all persons aged 6 months and older who do not have contraindications.
 Optimally, vaccination should occur before onset of influenza activity in the community.
 Health care providers should offer vaccination by October, if possible.
 Vaccination should continue to be offered as long as influenza viruses are circulating.
 Children aged 6 months through 8 years who require 2 doses (see “Vaccine Dose Considerations for Children Aged 6 Months through 8 Years”) should receive their first dose as soon as possible after vaccine becomes available, and the second dose ≥4 weeks later.
 To avoid missed opportunities for vaccination, providers should offer vaccination to unvaccinated persons aged ≥6 months during routine health care visits and hospitalizations when vaccine is available.

 For more information the CDC’s Prevention and Control of Seasonal Influenza with Vaccines website, http://www.cdc.gov/flu/professionals/acip/

 If You Are Looking for a Flu Vaccine:

 Check with your usual heath care provider for availability of influenza vaccinations or contact the CT Department of Public Health Immunization Program at 860-509-7929, Monday-Friday 8:30 AM-4:30 PM for help finding a community provider of influenza vaccinations; or, go to the following site to find a provider: http://www.lung.org/lung-health-and-diseases/lung-disease-lookup/influenza/find-a-flu-shot.html